CubeSpawn/VM_Cluster/README.md

 ssh-keygen -f "/home/$USER/.ssh/known_hosts" -R 10.42.0.2xx

-share them between all the machines ssh-copy-id $USER@10.42.0.2xx
+share them between all the machines and the jumpserver ssh-copy-id $USER@10.42.0.2xx

 establish passwordless sudo on the swarm machines